ministryofpromise/tlp/README.md

         $ pip install -U textblob

-NOTE: Regardless whether automatically or manually instaled, you'll need to download and install the rest of the nltk corpora by running the following command:
+*PLEASE NOTE:* Regardless of whether TextBlob is automatically or manually installed, you'll need to download and install the rest of the nltk corpora by running the following command:

         $ python -m textblob.download_corpora